hyperthunk/econfig/README.markdown

 * A consistent API to access application/system configuration data
 * Looks like a simple key value store
 * Modular config parsing support including code eval
 * Modular support for disparate storage mechanisms
 * Easy to extend

+Planned backend storage modules include

+* gen_server process
+* application env/props

+Also aiming to _prove_ the extensibility by writing a backend for configuration files written in embedded Lua (or javascript).

 Why
 ===